op1hacks/op1repacker/README.md

    > Swap the cow in the CWO effect with a moose, because why not.

+ * gfx-cwo-cat

+   > Swap the cow in the CWO effect with a cat, contributed by [baktak](https://github.com/baktak).

+ * gfx-cwo-dog

+   > Swap the cow in the CWO effect with a dog, contributed by [baktak](https://github.com/baktak).

 To enable a mod, first unpack the firmware, then run the following command